More than 188,000 Georgians are living with Alzheimer's, and about 391,000 family members carry most of their day-to-day care.

 You do not have to navigate this alone, and you do not have to fund all of it from your savings.

-Georgia Dementia Caregiving, by the Numbers
+Georgia dementia caregiving, by the numbers

-More than 188,000 Georgians are living with Alzheimer's disease, and an estimated 384,000 family and other unpaid caregivers care for them.
-Georgia is among the states facing a critical direct-care workforce shortage, which puts even more weight on family caregivers.Alzheimer's Impact Movement. (n.d.).
-Georgia - Alzheimer's Impact Movement (Alzheimer's Association). alzimpact.org.
-Retrieved Jun 4, 2026, from https://alzimpact.org/Georgia
+More than 188,000 Georgians are living with Alzheimer's disease, and an estimated 391,000 family and other unpaid caregivers care for them.
+Georgia is among the states facing a critical direct-care workforce shortage, which puts even more weight on family caregivers.

 If the work feels overwhelming, that is not a personal failing.
 It is the reality of a condition that demands more, for longer, than almost any other.

-Who Pays for Dementia Care in Georgia
+Who pays for dementia care in Georgia

-Georgia Medicaid (Elderly and Disabled Waiver and SOURCE)
+Georgia Medicaid (CCSP and SOURCE)

-For Georgians who qualify, the Elderly and Disabled Waiver Program (formerly the Community Care Services Program, CCSP) and the SOURCE program fund home and community-based dementia care, including adult day care, personal care, home-delivered meals, and respite (in-home and out-of-home) to give family caregivers a break.
-Respite is provided by trained aides and is available for people with a diagnosis of Alzheimer's or another debilitating illness.
-The Georgia Division of Aging Services administers these programs through the Area Agencies on Aging; families apply by calling the statewide line at 1-866-552-4464.Georgia Department of Community Health. (n.d.).
-Community Care Services Program - Georgia Medicaid. medicaid.georgia.gov.
-Retrieved Jun 4, 2026, from https://medicaid.georgia.gov/programs/all-programs/georgia-medicaid-community-care-services-program-ccsp
+For Georgians who qualify, the Elderly and Disabled Waiver Program (EDWP), which includes the Community Care Services Program (CCSP) and the SOURCE program, funds home and community-based dementia care, including adult day care, personal care, home-delivered meals, and respite (in-home and out-of-home) to give family caregivers a break.
+It is available for people who meet a nursing-facility level of care, including those with a diagnosis of Alzheimer's or another debilitating illness.
+The Georgia Division of Aging Services administers these programs through the Area Agencies on Aging; families apply by calling the statewide line at 1-866-552-4464.

 Many Georgia dementia caregivers can be paid for the care they provide, through Medicaid self-direction or, for veterans' families, VA programs.
 The pathways, who can be hired, and the pay are covered in the Georgia paid family caregiver guide.

-VA Benefits (for Veterans)
+VA benefits (for veterans)

 Medicare

-Respite for Dementia Caregivers
+Respite for dementia caregivers

 A few days a week at a dementia-capable adult day program often does double duty: it gives you reliable hours back, and the structure, activity, and social contact frequently improve sleep, mood, and behavior for the person with dementia.